mert-kurttutan/torchview/README.md

 Torchview provides visualization of pytorch models in the form of visual graphs.
+Visualization include tensors, modules, torch.functions and info such as input/output shapes.

 Supports PyTorch versions 1.7.1+.

 # Installation